intel/trusted-certificate-issuer/README.md

 # Approve the CSR so the TCS controller generates the certificate
 kubectl certificate approve test-csr
 ```
-Once the request is approved Trusted Certificate Service signs it.
-At this point the CSR contains the requested certificate signed by the CA using the private key stored inside the SGX enclave.
+Once the request is approved, the Trusted Certificate Service signs it.
+At this
+point the CSR contains the requested certificate signed by the CA using the
+private key stored inside the Intel SGX enclave.

 You can examine the CSR with the following command: